spiker00t/ctf-writeups/2025/cte/reverse/pors/README.md

 input" message.

 The expected input is the numbers in the solved Suguru grid, as a 81-char long string.
-Suguru solvers using Z3 can easily be found on github.
+It is possible to use Z3 to solve the puzzle.

 The solver script is available [here](./src/solve.py).